EthanRDoesMC/EthanRDoesMC/README.md

 I have a bit of a raw talent for reverse engineering that I've been turning into a skillset over the years.
 In early 2021 Beeper commissioned me to **research and build an iMessage client**/Matrix bridge, which I called Brooklyn.
 It's not what they use today, but it provided a lot of the foundational research.
 (That's quite the accomplishment for someone who learned what a return type was a year prior!)

-In late 2021, a bit overwhelmed with depression and attending a college I couldn't really afford nor wanted to attend, I resorted to hobbyist development to keep myself afloat.
-KBPulse and TouchBarFun are the result.
+In late 2021, a bit overwhelmed with depression and attending a college I couldn't really afford nor wanted to attend, I resorted to hobbyist development to keep myself afloat. **KBPulse and TouchBarFun are the result** -- pure reverse engineering of the MacBook keyboard backlight, and an implementation of *the macOS menu bar* in the *Touch Bar!* Disclaimer: it's not very... ahh... efficient.

 I am now attending a state university.
 It's a lot cheaper and I'm a lot happier with the program and the university.
 As a result I've had less time for completely original, massive projects -- because I am actually doing my schoolwork now lol -- but I keep myself involved in whatever interests me.